 The Howard Center for Investigative Journalism at the Cronkite School is a groundbreaking journalism program to advance deeply researched watchdog journalism.
 The Howard Center, supported by the Scripps Howard Foundation, focuses on training the next generation of reporters through hands-on investigative journalism projects.

-The United States’s first investigative reporting center based at a university, launched in 2004 to help fill the void in high-quality public interest and investigative journalism.
+The United States’s first investigative reporting center based at a university, was launched in 2004 to help fill the void in high-quality public interest and investigative journalism.
+Whilw it is no longer active, the website has archive of stories.

 Since 2006, the Toni Stabile Center for Investigative Journalism has been training students for distinguished careers in investigative journalism.
 Candidates for the Master of Science degree are able to pursue this specialization, which is platform-neutral and is taken in addition to the traditional M.S. curriculum.